Berwick-upon-Tweed: Disputed territory

 In 1314, Edward II of England mustered 25,000 men at Berwick, who later fought in the crushing defeat at the Battle of Bannockburn.
 Between 1315 and 1318, Scottish armies, sometimes with the help of Flemish and German privateers, besieged and blockaded the town, finally capturing it in April 1318.

 England retook Berwick the day after the Battle of Halidon Hill in 1333.
-The Scottish briefly took control of the town of Berwick (but not its castle) after a siege in November 1355, but were in turn besieged by the English, who retook the town in January 1356.
+The Scots briefly took control of the town of Berwick (but not its castle) after a siege in November 1355, but were in turn besieged by the English, who retook the town in January 1356.
 In October 1357, a treaty was signed at Berwick by which the Scottish estates undertook to pay 100,000 marks as a ransom for David II of Scotland, who had been taken prisoner at the Battle of Neville's Cross on 17 October 1346.
 In 1461, Berwick was ceded back to Scotland by Margaret of Anjou on behalf of her husband, Henry VI, in return for help against the Yorkists during the Wars of the Roses.

 Robert Lauder of Edrington was put in charge of the castle.
 He was succeeded in 1474 by David, Earl of Crawford.
 On 3 February 1478, Robert Lauder of the Bass and Edrington was again appointed Keeper of the castle, a position that he held until the final year of Scottish control, when Patrick Hepburn, 1st Lord Hailes, had possession.

 In 1482, Richard, Duke of Gloucester (later Richard III) recaptured the town.
 Thomas Gower (fl.
-1543–1577) was the English marshal of Berwick 1543-1552.
-The Scots did not accept this conquest as is evidenced by innumerable charters for at least two centuries after this date, but never regained control of the town.
-Over the course of a little more than 400 years, Berwick had changed hands more than a dozen times.
+1543–1577) was the English marshal of Berwick 1543–1552.
+The Scots did not accept this conquest evidenced by innumerable charters for at least two centuries after this date, but never regained control of the town. over a little more than 400 years, Berwick had changed hands more than a dozen times.